-The average age of new mothers in the UK has risen to over 30, according to new data from the Office for National Statistics (ONS).
+The average age of new mothers in England and Wales has risen to 30.2, according to new data from the Office for National Statistics (ONS).

-Mothers across the UK are increasingly giving birth later in life, according to new ONS data.
+Mothers across England and Wales are increasingly giving birth later in life, according to new ONS data.

 Increasing number of older mothers

 In 1973, 135,255 babies were born to mothers over the age of 30 across England and Wales.

 That number has been continually increasing since then and reached 359,823 in 2014.

 While births in all over 30s age groups have increased, the overall number of births in England and Wales has been steadily declining.